dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/06/24
+Arguably, for code navigation instead of left/right moving to the previous/next character, the default should be previous/next word instead.
+I have happily used it for years (with an alternative alt+ijkl layout).
+How is that not a thing in every talk about developer productivity?

 #### 2024/06/23
 Here is an updated #Kotlin version of paragraph navigation actions for #IntelliJ <https://gist.github.com/dkandalov/fc8638d21d4ba8b48aec5b25f565c726> (interesting amount of details like scroll to caret, etc.) It still doesn't match my intuition though.
 Maybe it should include indentation in some way 🤔 #LivePlugin